Go Back

 • Salt to taste

-• Assemble the enchiladas: Lay out tortillas, add a scoop of sausage, eggs, and shredded cheddar.
-Roll tightly and place seam-side down in a greased 9x13 baking dish.
+3. Assemble EnchiladasSpoon sausage, eggs, and cheese into tortillas.
+Roll and place seam-side down in a greased 9x13-inch baking dish.

 Notes